What is depression?

 To determine what is going on for someone, a doctor will usually ask about experiences, how long things have been going on for, and the impacts on someone’s life.
 If the symptoms have been present for a long time or have been preventing someone from doing the things they would normally do, they may offer a diagnosis of depression.

 While some people find a medical diagnosis of depression can help them make sense of their experience, at Jigsaw, we tend not to focus on diagnosis.
 We support young people to understand and manage the experiences they have.
-We look at the things around them and what is going on in their life that may be impacting on how they are feeling.
-Find out more about Jigsaw’s approach to mental health and how to access Jigsaw.

 Is there a test for depression?